Micro Resistance - Advanced Dual Pulse CD Spot Welder

 Seller’s products may be returned to Seller for credit within thirty (30) days of the shipment subject to the following conditions.

 *DADO Laser Welder – No cash refunds available for the dado laser welder.
-However, The Dado Laser Welder may be returned within 30 days for credit towards another Sunstone product.
+However, The Dado Laser Welder may be returned within 30 days for credit towards another Orion or Sunstone product.